-7.3.19 Priority.
-The provisions set forth in this Section shall take priority over all other Sections of this By-law when considering applications related to the construction, operation, and/or repair of land-based Wind Energy Facilities.
+7.5.11 Priority.
+The provisions set forth in this Section shall take priority over all other Sections of this Bylaw considering applications related to the construction, operation, and/or repair of land-based Wind Energy Facilities.

 SECTION 8.0 SPECIAL RESIDENTIAL REGULATIONS